msu-cmse-courses/CMSE801-F26/Course_Documents/Syllabus/syllabus.md

 ### Course website and calendar

 Important course information,
-including this syllabus, and course assignments can be found one this website.
+including this syllabus, and course assignments can be found on this website.
 All assignments will be handed in via Desire2Learn, which can be found at <http://d2l.msu.edu>.
 Consult the class website for instructions on assignment submission.